raymon-ai/raymon/docs/gettingstarted/profiling.rst

 Concepts: Profiles, Components, Extractors, Stats and Reducers
 --------------------------------------------------------------

-Raymon helps you capture data characterisics of your models inputs, outputs, actuals and output-actual evaluations using the :class:`raymon.ModelProfile` class.
+Raymon helps you capture data characteristics of your models inputs, outputs, actuals and output-actual evaluations using the :class:`raymon.ModelProfile` class.

 Profile